jennie6151/inwiththeold/README.md

 As a user I want to...
 1. search 'eight' and see 1 antique ("Eight flow blue cabinet plates") appear.
 Test performed and true.
 2. search 'skater' and see 1 antique of ("Bunnykins - Boy Skater") and click on the result and it to open the antique details page.
 Test performed and true.
-3. search 'beswick' and see antiques from "Beswick" and then from the Search Results page type 'Spode' and my search to be updated.
+3. search 'beswick' and see antiques from "Beswick" and then from the Search Results page type 'Bristol' and my search to be updated.
 Test performed and true.
 4. search 'royal' and see antiques from "Royal Doulton" and "Royal Albert".
 Test performed and true.
 5. search 'donkey' and find 0 recipes and a warning message.
 Test performed and true.
 6. click on "Low-fat" from the dropdown filter and see 3 results.
 Test performed and true.
-7. click on the 'Add recipe' button and be able to add a recipe and for the mandatory fields to stop form submission if not completed.
-Recipe to appear on the index page in a new card.
+7. click on "Signup" and be prompted to enter a username and password and then be sent to the login screen and login successfully.
 Test performed and true.
-8. search 'soup' and use the 'Sort by' dropdown to change between alphabetical listing (ascending) or by number of likes (descending).
+8. click on "Logout" and successfully log out.
 Test performed and true.
-9. from any chosen recipe click 'Like recipe' button and for the 'Recipe likes:' to update on the recipe and on the homepage card.
-Test performed and true.
-10. from any chosen recipe click 'Edit recipe' button and to be taken to the edit page, make changes and for these to be reflected in recipe and index pages.
+9. click on "Purchase item" and be taken through to Stripe payment, click to enter details manually.
+Enter email: admin@example.com, account number: 4242 4242 4242 4242, expiry date: 11/20, CVC:123.
+And a successful test payment to be made.
 Test performed and true.

 <a name="version"></a>